Yo Perreo Sola: Music video

 Bad Bunny perreando with himself in drag.

 Directed by Bad Bunny and Stillz, the music video for "Yo Perreo Sola" premiered on March 27, 2020.
 Bad Bunny opens the clip in a red vinyl miniskirt and thigh-high boots, as he pushes away a group of men who approaches him.
 He also appears perreando in a green room, with the message "Ni una menos" displayed in the background.
 The video closes with "Si no quiere bailar contigo, respeta, ella perrea sola" ("If she doesn’t want to dance with you, respect her, she twerks alone.")

 Stillz stated in Billboard that the performer "wanted to symbolize that men also care about women’s rights and that violence against women also affects us as men... he wanted to impact and take a message to the reggaeton community that usually is not as open to speak about the LGBTQ community."
 Stillz and stylist Chloe Delgadillo further explained the looks displayed in the video, with the red outfit representing a sexy "badass" girl in latex suit, the second look, a perfect "Instagram girl" who "is ready to dance alone at the club", and the third, a "classy girl", dressed in a black outfit with a shiny hat.

 Writing for Billboard, Suzette Fernandez opined, "it's as visually eye-opening as it is conscientious, talking about respect for women and highlighting the LGBT community, a departure for Latin urban music."
 In Rolling Stone, Suzy Exposito described the video as "jaw dropping", and considered the message in the closing scene "[a] damning-but-necessary public service announcement on sexual harassment."
 As of September 2021, the music video has received more than 500 million views on YouTube.

 Vulture and Billboard ranked it as the best and fifth-best music video of 2020, respectively.

+Live performances

+Bad Bunny performed the song as part of his Super Bowl halftime show.